 However, elevated systolic or diastolic blood pressure alone may be used to make a diagnosis.
 And, according to recent studies, the risk of death from ischemic heart disease and stroke doubles with every 20 mm Hg systolic or 10 mm Hg diastolic increase among people from age 40 to 89.

 Is There an Effective High Blood Pressure Diet?

-A nutritious diet is a part of a healthy lifestyle, and we encourage our patients to schedule an appointment with our dietitian, Nicole Matala to help ensure they are on the right track.
-Even making small adjustments to your diet can help you maintain healthy blood pressure levels.
+A nutritious diet is part of a healthy lifestyle, and we encourage our patients to schedule an appointment with our dietitian, Nicole Matala to help ensure they are on the right track.
+Even making small adjustments to your diet can help you maintain healthy levels.

 What Are Some Other Ways to Lower High Blood Pressure Numbers?

 In addition to diet, we recommend these lifestyle changes: